The Hero's Journey... for a Lifestyle Entrepreneur • Part 1

 - moved to Hong Kong to start my digital consultancy

-- moved to Vancouver to find my purpose as a success coach
+- moved to Vancouver to restart my life and let my purpose find me

 - took my coaching business to 16 countries in 16 weeks

 - took my coaching + psychotherapy business to 56 countries in 52 weeks

 - took on a 3-moon Ayahuasca retreat (3 ceremonies, 3 ceremonies, 3 ceremonies, each 1 moon cycle apart)

 I spent lots of time journaling about my Hero's Journeys, observing and connecting the dots of who I am.